ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation/index.md

 <div class="try-it">
   <h2>Turn & Talk</h2>
-  <p>Visit the Estee Lauder site.
+  <p>Visit the Estée Lauder site.
 Where do you think the developers used DOM manipulation?</p>
 </div>

 ## Access Elements from the DOM